Physical Therapist Assistant

 A career as a Physical Therapist Assistant (PTA) is rated by the US Department of Labor as one of the fastest growing professions in the country.

 The PTA program at NWACC is accredited by the Commission on Accreditation in Physical Therapy (CAPTE).

-The NWACC PTA Program has an impressive 100% pass rate for graduates taking the National Physical Therapist Assistant Examination (NPTAE) since 2000.
+The NWACC PTA Program has an impressive 100% pass rate for graduates taking the National Physical Therapist Assistant Examination (NPTAE) from 1999 to 2016.

-For questions/comments, concerns, or complaints on the content of the website or about the Physical Therapist Assistant Program, please click here to see the complaint policy and/or contact Sammi Eddie, PTA Program Director by email firstname.lastname@example.org or phone 479-619-4253
+For questions/comments, concerns, or complaints on the content of the website or about the Physical Therapist Assistant Program, please contact Sammi Eddie, PTA Program Director by email email@example.com or phone 479-619-4253